Kū is one of the four main Hawaiian tiki gods. He is the god of war and is the only god who is worshiped with human sacrifice.

 Kū is painted with acrylic and enamel on a 11.5″x15″ birch panel.
 He comes in a custom frame made from endemic Koa wood from the Big Island of Hawaii and is embellished with sculpted tiki tiles and rope details, measuring 19.5″x23″ in total.

-The piece was made with acrylic and enamel on birch panel and measures 8″x12″.
-It comes in a custom wood frame with wood burnt tribal details bringing the total size to 13″x15″.
-Although the original painting has sold there are still paper and canvas print options available!
+This piece was painted with acrylic and enamel on birch panel and measures 16″x20″.
+It comes in a custom wood frame that has been painted with a teal antique finish bringing the total size to 19.5″x24.5″.

 A relic that has been long forgotten sits on the ocean floor as it looks to the surface surrounded by kelp hoping to one day be found again.
 “Lost Tiki” is a reminder of how the ocean claims victims to all who fall below her surface.